Saturday 14 March 2020 - St John's Church, Wimbledon - 7 pm

-Please note the slightly later than usual start time for this concert.
+Please note the slightly earlier than usual start time for this concert.

 We are determined to ensure that our concerts are not just highly enjoyable musical occasions but also an integral part of community life.
 They offer an opportunity to catch up with friends as well as make new ones; to hear familiar music and - hopefully - also some less familiar music that you will swiftly come to love.
 They are also events for all ages; we believe very strongly that high quality musical organisations - particularly those with a strong community focus - have a responsibility to share their music with everyone, not just those for whom attending a classical music concert is a routine experience.
 For that reason we always offer very affordable child tickets throughout our venues as well as affordable full price tickets.
 We also take our work into schools and invite local schoolchildren and parents to witness our final rehearsals free of charge.
 If you would like to support or take advantage of these opportunities please do get in touch.

 2020 marks the fortieth anniversary of our formation and we have plans for two particularly special concerts arranged to mark the occasion.